-- Having enough providers close to you to make sure that you can get the substance use disorder treatment services covered by the Drug Medi-Cal Organized Delivery System county if you need them. - Informing and educating you about services available from your Drug Medi-Cal Organized Delivery System county. - Providing you services in your language or by an interpreter (if necessary) free of charge and letting you know these interpreter services are available. - Providing you with written information about what is available to you in other languages or formats.
-ACBH can provide written information in large print, Braille, and Audio formats. - Providing you with notice of any significant change in the information specified in this handbook at least 30 days before the intended effective date of the change.
-A change would be considered significant when there is an increase or decrease in the amount or type of services that are available, or if there is an increase or decrease in the number of network providers, or if there is any other change that would impact the benefits you receive through the Drug Medi-Cal Organized Delivery System county. - Informing you if any contracted provider refuses to perform or otherwise support any covered service due to moral, ethical, or religious objections and informing you of alternative providers that do offer the covered service. - Ensuring that you have continued access to your previous and current out-of-network provider for a period of time if changing providers would cause your health to suffer or increase your risk of hospitalization.
+- Having enough providers close to you to make sure that you can get the substance use disorder treatment services covered by the Drug Medi-Cal Organized Delivery System county if you need them. - Informing and educating you about services available from your Drug.
+Medi-Cal Organized Delivery System county. - Providing you services in your language or by an interpreter (if necessary) free of charge and letting you know these interpreter services are available. - Providing you with written information about what is available to you in other languages or formats.
+ACBH can provide written information in Spanish, Simplified Chinese, Traditional Chinese, Farsi, Arabic, Tagalog, Korean, and Vietnamese, as well as, in large print, Braille, and Audio formats. - Providing you with notice of any significant change in the information specified in this handbook at least 30 days before the intended effective date of the change.
+A change would be considered significant when there is an increase or decrease in the amount or type of services that are available, or if there is an increase or decrease in the number of network providers, or if there is any other change that would impact the benefits you receive through the Drug Medi-Cal Organized Delivery System county. - Ensuring that you have continued access to your previous and current out-of-network provider for a period of time if changing providers would cause your health to suffer or increase your risk of hospitalization.